kuujo/vertigo/README.md

   }
 });
 ```

+Group handlers are called in the following manner:
+* When an input group is created, the `groupHandler` will be called
+* When input group initialization arguments are received, the `startHandler` will be called.
+  This will always occur before any messages have been received by the group.
+* Once the group's `messageHandler` has been set, the `messageHandler` will begin
+  receiving messages.
+No messages will be received until a message handler is registered,
+  so asynchronous APIs can be called without losing messages
+* Once all messages in the group have been received and/or all child groups have completed
+  (there own `endHandler` has been called) the group's `endHandler` will be called.

 As with output groups, input groups can be nested, representing the same structure
 sent by an output group.